christrees/blog/farm/llc.md

     - LLC asset buy and sell approval
     - Partner voting and investment share exchange approval
     - Accountant manager approval
-- Alice contribues Homeplace land and houses to LLC (check with Andy Harris on Tax)
-- LLC meets to elect Rental Manager (Carmen ??) and applies to loan to pay operational cost for the  year (est 50K - 175K)
+- LLC meets to elect Rental Manager and applies for loan to pay for improvements and operational cost for the  year (est 50K - 175K)
-- Contribution value (est 325K) and Loan (est 175K) brings net assets of LLC to 500K / 500 share investment
+- Contribution value (est 325K) and Loan (est 50K) brings net assets of LLC to 375K / 375 share investment
-  - Alice 325 shares (appraisal value)
-  - Carla  25 shares (loan debt share)
+  - Carla  125 shares (loan debt share)
-  - Chris  25 shares (loan debt share)
+  - Chris  125 shares (loan debt share)
-  - Carol  25 shares (loan debt share)
+  - Carol  125 shares (loan debt share)
-  - Brad  100 shares (loan debt share)
-- Investment shares are structured to allow Alice to transfer ownsership to other LLC members while minimizing tax issues.
-- The intention is to have Alice assign voting shares to others that which removes her from direct ownership liablity.
+- The intention is to removes members from direct ownership liablity.
-- Alice becomes primary renter.
 - LLC is responsible for capital improvements.
-- As Tax and ownship rules allow, Alice becomes a renter of property (aka reverse mortgage).
+- LLC is responsible for operational costs.

 ### Buy Sell Agreement
 - All partners have first right of refusal to any external buy or sell agreements.